 The University of Virginia accepts academically motivated students into the program leading to the degree of Bachelor of Science in Nursing.

 All students at the School of Nursing take courses in anatomy and physiology, growth and development, pharmacology, pathophysiology, administration, and nursing practice.
+All students conduct research independently, or as part of teams.
 Graduates of the program are eligible to take the National Council Licensure Examination (NCLEX).